aofei/air/README.md

 A: Yeah, we can of course use the `net/http` directly, after all, it can meet many requirements.
 But, ummm...
 It's really too stable, isn't it?
-I mean, to ensure Go's backward compatibility (which is extremely good), we can't easily add some handy features to the `net/http`.
-And, the `http.Request` not only represents the request received by the server, but also represents the request made by the client.
+I mean, to ensure Go's backward compatibility (which is extremely necessary), we can't easily add some handy features to the `net/http`.
+And, the `http.Request` does not only represents the request received by the server, but also represents the request made by the client.
 In some cases it can be confusing.
 So why not just use the `net/http` as the underlying server, and then implement a refined web framework that are only used for the server-side on top of it?

 **Q: Do you know we already got the [gin-gonic/gin](https://github.com/gin-gonic/gin) and the